TheOsceola - Jamir Watkins scores 26 but FSU struggles to defend 3 in loss at VT

 Watkins scored 26 points on 7 of 9 shooting from the floor and 9 of 11 from the free-throw line but Virginia Tech took an 83-75 win on Tuesday night.
 The redshirt junior surpassed 20 points for a second straight game after scoring 21 points in the loss to Virginia on Saturday.

-But the Seminoles (13-11, 7-6 ACC) struggled overall and fell short in familiar areas.
+But the Seminoles (13-11, 7-6 ACC) struggled overall and fell short in familiar areas as they lost for the fourth time in five games.

 Hunter Cattoor led VT (13-11, 6-7) with 20 points, making four 3-pointers.
 The Hokies shot 11 of 23 from 3-point range.
 In a January loss in Tallahassee, VT made 11 of 23 3-pointers.